robske110/ServerSelector/README.md

 - **Open with item(s)**

     You can configure items which will open the ServerSelector.
     - selector-open-items`: An array containing the Item ID(s) which open the ServerSelector.
-Default is the Compass (345)
+The default is the Compass (345)
     - `selector-item-open-levels`: An array containg the levels the item(s) will open the ServerSelector.
-Default is null (~), therefore activated in all levels.
+The default is null (~), therefore activated in all levels.

+- **Hiding offline Servers**

+    You can configure if you want to display offline servers with `selector.offline.lineX` (defined in styles.yml) or hide them from the list with `hide-offline`.
+The default is false.

 - **Hiding unknown Servers**